NETWAYS/foreman-training/architecture/00_overview.md

 Foreman provides a really flexible architecture and many optional components.
 The only required component is the central Foreman installation, but depending on your needs it can manage every service required to fully automate the provisioning process.
-Basically we have two kinds of additional components, Smart Proxies and compute resources.
+Basically we have two kinds of additional components, Smart Proxies and Compute Resources.

 Image copyright by the Foreman project.